Permutation twisted cohomology, remixed: Chain complexes over the orbit category

-In particular, if $G$ is a finite $p$-group, then every indecomposable effective endotrivial arises from a free chain complex of $k\Gamma_G$-modules.
+In particular, if $G$ is a $p$-group, then every indecomposable effective endotrivial arises from a free chain complex of $k\Gamma_G$-modules.

-\begin{corollary} Let $G$ be a finite $p$-group and let $C$ be an indecomposable effective endotrivial of $kG$-modules.
-Then $C$ arises from a chain complex $C^?$ of free $k\Gamma_G$-modules. \end{corollary} \begin{proof} Recall every effective endotrivial (after a possible shift) corresponds to a real representation $V$ of $\R G$-modules.
+\begin{theorem} Let $G$ be a $p$-group and let $C$ be an indecomposable effective endotrivial of $kG$-modules.
+Then $C$ arises from a chain complex $C^?$ of free $k\Gamma_G$-modules.
+In particular, any effective endotrivial arises from a chain complex of free $k\Gamma_G$-modules. \end{theorem} \begin{proof} Recall every effective endotrivial (after a possible shift) corresponds to a real representation $V$ of $\R G$-modules.
 The representation sphere $S^V$ is a $G$-CW-complex, therefore produces a (reduced) chain complex $C^?$ for which $C^1$ is an endotrivial with the same h-marks as $C$.
-By Corollary \ref{prop:removecontractiblesummands}, we can remove all contractible summands from $C^?$ until $C^1$ is indecomposable, and since two indecomposable endotrivials with the same h-marks are isomorphic, the result follows. \end{proof}
+By \Cref{prop:removecontractiblesummands}, we can remove all contractible summands from $C^?$ until $C^1$ is indecomposable, and since two indecomposable endotrivials with the same h-marks are isomorphic, the result follows.
+The last statement follows easily by considering a direct sum decomposition of an effective endotrivial into its indecomposable endotrivial summand and contractible summand. \end{proof}